 Can tourists bring nicotine e-liquid to Australia?

-When going through customs, it will be necessary to complete the “incoming passenger card” you are given, on which you must declare any tobacco or food you may have on your person, it is not necessary for a tourist to cite any liquid nicotine they have or their vaping device.
+When going through customs, it will be necessary to complete the “incoming passenger card” you are given, on which you must declare any tobacco or food or nicotine e-liquid you may have on your person, it is not necessary for a tourist to cite their vaping device.
 However, immigration officers are familiar with these types of devices and should recognize them immediately.